“Description is what makes the reader a sensory participant in the story.” –Stephen King

-The 12 descriptive essay prompts here, give you the freedom to develop your content in different ways and with a lot of sensory details.
+The 12 descriptive essay prompts here, give you the freedom to develop your content in different ways, and with a lot of sensory details.
 They are divided into 4 categories: person, place, object, and experience.
-Each category has 3 descriptive essay writing ideas.
-For each descriptive essay prompt, brainstorm how you can develop that essay.
+Each type has 3 descriptive essay writing ideas.
+For each writing prompt, brainstorm how you can develop that essay.

 Questions to develop this essay topic: What seemed strange about this person?
 What characteristics did he/she possess?
 How did you feel about this person?

 Questions to develop this essay topic: What traits or characteristics did this person have?
-What did he/she look like?
+How did that person look?
 How did this person act?
 What made you envy him/her?

 Questions to develop this essay topic: What did this person do that was inspiring?
-What were his/her personal characteristics?
-How did he/she act toward others?
-How did he/she treat you?
+How did that person act toward others?

 Questions to develop this essay topic: How did this place look?
 What did you do at this place?
-Was anyone else at this place?
-How did you feel about the place?
+Was anyone else at this there?
+How did you feel about the area?

 Questions to develop this essay topic: What did this place look like?
 How did you feel when you were there?
-Did you hear, smell, taste or touch anything at the place?
+Did you hear, smell, taste, or touch anything at the location?
 Was there anyone else with you?
 What did you do at this place?

 Questions to develop this essay topic: What are the characteristics of this object?
 How is it used?
 What makes this a lucky object?

-Questions to develop this essay topic: What is the appearance of this object?
+Questions to develop this essay topic: What does this work of art look?
 Can you touch it?
 If so, how does it feel?
-What are the emotions you have when you see this piece of art?
+What are the emotions you have when you see this sculpture, painting, photograph, etc.?

 Questions to develop this essay topic: What are the characteristics or features of this object?
 How is it used?
 What is significant about this object?
-What are some important sensory details you can write about?
+What are some sensory details you can add?

 Questions to develop this essay topic: What was the place you were at like?
 What did you hear, see, smell, taste, or touch during this experience?
 What did you do?
 What did anyone else do?

 Questions to develop this essay topic: What made this experience happy?
 What happened?
-What did you do?
 Who else was there?
 Can you describe them?

-The key to writing a descriptive essay is to show or portray to a reader the significant elements of a person, place, object or experience.
+The key to writing a descriptive essay is to show or portray to a reader the significant elements of a person, place, object, or experience.
 So, select an essay topic that you connect with, and develop it with sensory details.
-If you do this you’ll achieve what Stephen King does in his writing and “make the reader a sensory participant.”
-When you do that your reader will want to keep reading your essay until the end.
+If you do this, you’ll achieve what Stephen King does in his writing and “make the reader a sensory participant.”
+When you do that, your readers will want to keep reading until the end.

-They might even wish your essay continued, so they could read even more!
+Make them wish your essay continued so that they could read even more!